Sunwal

 Sunwal City, officially the Sunwal Municipal City, is the urbanized and the most populous city of Parasi District with 72,621 native inhabitants living in 18,689 households in 2021 and 0.11 million people in its urban agglomeration.
 It is located in the Lumbini Province at an altitude of 131 m.

 The city is one of the oldest continuously inhabited places in Lumbini, founded in the 15th century.
 The city was historically called the "Sunawal" and has been the home of the Brahmin, Chhetri, Gurung, Magar and Newar people, a cosmopolitan urban civilization in the Himalayan foothills.
 Today, it runs with the local government of the Nepalese republic, established in 2015, and is part of the Lumbini Province.

 Demographics

-At the time of the 2011 Nepal census, Sunwal City had a population of 39,846 people living in 8,639 individual households.
-After the announcement of the municipality by combining two VDCs, the total population of Sunwal Municipality increased to more than 100,000, which is the highest in Nawalparasi district.
+At the 2011 Nepal census, Sunwal City had a population of 39,846 people living in 8,639 individual households.
+After the announcement of the municipality by combining two VDCs, the total population of Sunwal Municipality increased to more than 100,000, which is the highest for any municipality in Nawalparasi district.
 Swathi alone had a population of 10,629 with 2,102 individual households.

 There are informal settlements of squatters at Kerabari, Ramuwapur, Simaltari Charpala, Sirjanatole and Sundarbasti.